 It was good for him because it necessitated him to try ideas for the story in general that he wouldn’t have been able to try in Pretty in Pink e.g. the idea of a beating heart being symbolized by images of Valentine’s hearts being stuck on drum skins.
 Eric Stoltz got a chance to be a teen idol after being fired by Spielberg.
 In Eric, John saw a fellow loser.
 Eric benefited because it facilitated more people to see the man behind the titular Mask.
 This had an impact on him being cast in The Fly II.
 Like Pretty in Pink, Some Kind of Wonderful suffers from an obviously reshot ending, but it has more redeeming qualities than its pinker predecessor with it being a labour of love.

 Alfred Hitchcock wanted to fulfill his contractual obligation to Paramount, so he wisely decided to remake The Man Who Knew Too Much.
 He knew that a new generation would be made automatically aware of the original.
 Michael Mann was wise enough to not complain about having to pare down L.A.
 Takedown, because he knew that he would later be able to remake it as Heat.
-It’s common for directors to raise funds from distributors and investors by showing them finished scenes.
+It’s common for directors to raise funds from investors and distributors by showing them finished scenes.
 Naturally, directors can do the same thing by making short films when they’re starting out.
 Paul Thomas Anderson’s The Dirk Diggler Story was a template for Boogie Nights, whereas Wes Anderson’s Bottle Rocket was a platform for the elevated remake.